xueannafang/hsp_toolkit_prototype/HSP_SolventPredictor/solv_pred_readme.md

 **red_tol**

-- tolerance of redundant solvent concentration (*See Principles for details*)
+- tolerance of redundant solvent concentration
 - Calculated conecentration below than this value will be filtered.

 ### Step 4 Upload and run